lensesio/kafka-connectors-tests/kafka-connect-elastic5/README.md

 # kafka-connect-elastic5 test #

-This is the test for Datamountaineer's Elastic Search 5 connector (provided by the Stream Reactor repo).
-Datamountaineer's connectors use the native Elastic Search protocol (port 9300), hence the need for two different versions.
+This is the test for Landoop's Elastic Search 5 connector (provided by the Stream Reactor repo).
+Landoop's connectors use the native Elastic Search protocol (port 9300), hence the need for two different versions.

 Most recent report: <http://coyote.landoop.com/connect/kafka-connect-elastic5/>